kamir/kstreams-perf-test/README.md

 # Where to go from here?

-A systematic performance analysis of your application can be done.
+Based on the test setup and the reference workloads we can now start a systematic performance analysis of streaming applications.

-This project provides some tools to support your performance analysis and research.
+In addition to the programs used as reference workloads, this project also provides some useful gadgets to support your personal performance analysis and research.

+## Typical activities of a performance analysis:
 + Create a cluster profile with our [cluster-profiler spread-sheet](tools/workbook_010_cluster.xlsx)
 + Create a workload profile with our [workload-profiler spread-sheet](tools/workbook_020_kstreams_application.xlsx)
 + Collect background information about the operations context with our [DataOps canvas](tools/data-ops-canvas-TEMPLATE-v3.png)